-The compilation of this guide was undertaken by the 2018 Medsoc team and updated in 2020 for your benefit, aiming to smoothen the transition from Phase 1 theory-centred learning to the Phase 2 clinical environment.
-Switching from two years of full-time campus-based structured classes to wondering around the hospital like aimless spirits can be quite disorientating.
+Welcome to the MedSoc Third Year Guide!
+This guide has been created by your fellow students to help smoothen the transition from Phase 1 theory-centred learning to the Phase 2 clinical environment.
+Switching from two years of full-time campus-based structured classes to wondering around the hospital like aimless spirits can be quite disorientating, so we hope this guide helps!
 The contents of this guide provide an overview of Phase 2, how to adjust to clinical learning, preparing for the Integrated Clinical Examinations (ICE), hospital secrets and many more!

-Please kindly join me in extending your gratitude to the following contributors who have dedicated their time and wisdom in putting this document together.
+Please kindly join us in extending your gratitude to the following contributors who have dedicated their time and wisdom in putting this document together.